nickjj/runninginproduction.com/_posts/podcast/2020-07-16-40-a-site-to-view-3d-scans-of-cars-with-twinner.md

 ## Topics Include

-- 3:34 -- Building 3 different MVPs in 6 months to satisify his client's needs
+- 3:34 -- Building 3 different MVPs in 6 months to satisfy his client's needs
 - 6:33 -- Motivation for using Django, how the 3D model viewer works and GDPR compliance
 - 12:52 -- It's a monolithic app that runs on 2 Heroku Dynos and it uses Celery
 - 16:42 -- The app it about ~1k lines of Python code and uses Material Design Lite